 So here was one of the Jews from Cyrene who had come with Jews from all over the world to celebrate the Passover.
 He’s there.
 He’s just come in from the country.
 Wherever he’s been outside the city, he comes in and sees what’s going on and is conscripted immediately.
 All it says about him is he’s the father of Alexander and Rufus.
 And it’s so important for us to know that.
-You’re asking why does it tell us this?
+You’re asking: Why does it tell us this?
 What’s the import of this?

 The import of this is simply understood if I put it in a personal context.
-If you say to somebody, I met a person called Simon from Cyrene.
-You wouldn’t know him but he’s the father of Alexander and Rufus.
+If you say to somebody, “I met a person called Simon from Cyrene.
+You wouldn’t know him but he’s the father of Alexander and Rufus.”
 What would you be endeavoring to convey to them?
 That you don’t know him but you know some people who are connected to him, right?

 These are two men known to the Roman believers who will immediately be able to make the connection with Simon.
-According to Acts 11:20 there were strong churches in Cyrene, by the eleventh chapter of Acts.
-By the thirteenth chapter of Acts, verse 1, they’re strong leaders in the church in Cyrene.
-The question is, how did the church in Cyrene get started?
-Well, we can assume that it started among the Jews and it would have had to have started with Jews who met Jesus.
+According to Acts 11:20, there were strong churches in Cyrene, by the eleventh chapter of Acts.
+By the thirteenth chapter of Acts, verse 1, there are strong leaders in the church in Cyrene.
+The question is: How did the church in Cyrene get started?
+Well, we can assume that it started among the Jews, and it would’ve had to have started with Jews who met Jesus.

 It’s as if God is in control of absolutely everything.
 In the middle of the comedy, there is a divine providence that goes on and on.
 And the very church in Rome where Mark is and to whom he writes has a connection to this man.
 That’s how God orders history.

-Well next time we’ll go to the third point, the Savior’s punishment…the Savior’s punishment—the cross.
+Well, next time we’ll go to the third point, the Savior’s punishment - the Savior’s punishment, the cross.

 This article is also available and sold as a booklet.